top of page

 In many Caribbean homes, women are the spiritual anchors.

-For many women, faith was not oppression.
-It was survival.
-It was structure.
-It was belonging.
-It was hope when wages were small, when partners migrated, when grief arrived without warning.
+For generations of Caribbean women, faith was survival.
+It was structure when everything else was unstable.
+It was community when society offered little protection.
+It was hope when wages were small, when partners migrated, when grief arrived without warning and without support.
+Faith fortified women in ways that deserve to be honoured, not dismissed.

-Faith fortified women.
-But sometimes the same systems that gave women strength also gave them silence.
+But sometimes the same system that gave women strength also gave them silence.

 That is the double edge.